webxdc/store/README.md

 - For now, any message you send to the store bot will trigger it to send the current store xdc in a new message.
-Later on we rather want to use an update mechanism so multiple xdc store messages will be avoided.
+Later on we rather want to use an update mechanism so there will only need to be a single store xdc app in the store bot chat.

 ## Setting Up the Bot